buzzqw/TUS/OBSS/OBSSv2-eng.md

 ***Keen Hearing and Smell.*** The hound has +1d6 on Perception checks based on hearing or smell.

-***Pack Tactics.*** The hound has +1d6 to attack rolls against a creature if at least one of the hound' \*\*s allies is within 3 feet of the creature and the ally isn' \*\*t incapacitated.
+***Pack Tactics.*** The hound has +1d6 to attack rolls against a creature if at least one of the hound' \*\*s allies is within 3 meters of the creature and the ally isn' \*\*t incapacitated.

 **Actions*Bite.** Melee Weapon Attack*: +6 to hit, reach 3 ft, one target.

 *Hit:* 7 (1d6 + 3) piercing damage plus 7 (2d6) fire damage.

-***Fire Breath (Recharge 5-6).*** The hound exhales fire in a 15-foot cone.
+***Fire Breath (Recharge 5-6).*** The hound exhales fire in a 15-meter cone.
 Each creature in that area must make a Reflex Saving Throw DC 14, taking 21 (6d6) fire damage on a failed save, or half as much damage on a successful one.

 ### Hezrou